spacetelescope/jwst/README.md

 More information on running this pipeline, including explanations of specific stages and how to obtain reference files, can be found [here](https://jwst-docs.stsci.edu/jwst-science-calibration-pipeline).

-> [!WARNING]
-> Installation of `jwst` versions `1.15.1` through `1.16.1` will pull an incompatible version of the `gwcs` dependency -
-> this can be remedied by downgrading the `gwcs` version through e.g. `pip install 'gwcs<0.22'`

 > [!IMPORTANT]
-> JWST requires a C compiler for dependencies.
->
-> Linux and macOS platforms are tested and supported.
-Windows is not currently supported.
+> The JWST calibration pipeline currently supports Linux and macOS.
+Windows is **not** currently supported.

 ## Installation